Now is the time to ensure that the long-term management of the assets are considered during initial design of new high-speed rail projects.

 We believe asset stewardship standards and processes are necessary to ensure the integrity, performance, reliability and management of the assets’ condition, which drives optimum use of the asset in a whole-of-life context.
 As an ISO 55001 accredited business, clients trust that we conduct this work to the industry’s highest standards for asset management.

-For High Speed 1's power assets, the result has been a considerable cost-saving whilst still providing network availability over 99.99% for 10 years continuously, and an outstanding safety performance of eight years without a Lost Time Injury.
+For High Speed 1's power assets, the result has been a considerable cost-saving whilst still providing network availability over 99.99% for 10 years continuously, and an outstanding safety performance of 12 years without a Lost Time Injury.
 This has made a significant contribution to the success of High Speed 1’s reputation as the most reliable railway in Europe.

 A resilient electricity network is crucial to your business operation, but this doesn’t mean it should be your sole focus.
 Trusting an experienced industry expert to operate and maintain your energy infrastructure assets enables you to concentrate on your core business and deliver a great experience for your own customers.
 Whether it’s looking after an established network or advising on a new network, our operation and maintenance capability will help unlock the potential of your energy infrastructure.